-- 1 In Sybase Central, open the Services folder. - 2 In the right pane, right-click the icon of the service you want to remove and choose Delete from the popup menu.
+In the right pane, click the Services tab.

+2. In the right pane, right-click the icon of the service you want to remove and choose Delete from the popup menu.

-❖ To remove a service (Command line):
+To remove a service (Command line)

-- 1 Open a command prompt. - 2 Execute the Service Creation utility using the -d option.
+- 1. Open a command prompt. - 2.
+Execute the Service Creation utility using the -d option.